slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 </a>
 </p>

-Nick's only email to me happened to be about Israel-Gaza regarding [October 7](https://en.m.wikipedia.org/wiki/7_October_Hamas-led_attack_on_Israel), for "More grief drop-in groups," forwarded directly to me on Halloween, but perhaps sent to everybody.
+Nick's only email to me happened to be about Israel-Gaza, for "More grief drop-in groups," forwarded directly to me on Halloween, but perhaps sent to everybody.

 <!--
 ### Terror